Difegue/LANraragi/Readme.md

 to stop the VM when you're done.

 ##I got me a setup, how do I use this ?
 First, login with the default admin password (kamimamita), and hit the configuration page.
+There are multiple settings you can change, including but not limited to the content folder, your password or the reading order.
 Afterwards, add your archives in the content folder or through the upload page, and it just works™